Achham District: Transportation

 Achham is one of the remotest districts of Nepal.
 It is accessible by automobile from Kathmandu and Nepalgunj via a paved road that runs along the western border of Nepal from Dhangadhi.
 The unpaved road of Mid-Hill Highway through Dailakh district also traverses to Mangalsen by crossing Karnali at Rakam.

 Mangalsen, the district headquarters, is an eight-hour walk and a 2.5 hour drive from Sanphebagar – a town in Achham sporting a non-functional domestic airport.
 A bridge crosses the Budhiganga River in Sanphebagar allowing access during high water, a second bridge over the Kailash River.
 During 2009/2010, the government of Nepal has constructed a paved road connecting Sanphebagar to Mangalsen.
 The district is served by two hospitals, the government district hospital in Mangalsen and one recently opened in Bayalpata named Bayalpata Hospital that is a collaboration between the government and the non-profit organization Nyaya Health.

 Education

 71% of men aged five and above are literate in Achham compared to 75% at the national level, only 43% of such women in the district can read and write (against 57% across Nepal).

 FM radio and newspapers

 Achham Besd six FM radio and three newspapers are running now.
-In this district Ramaroshan Daiy.
-The Ramaroshan Daily editor is Shiba Raj Dhungana.
-He is Gorkhapatra Nation Daily (government applied), District reporter.
-Dhungana has also the Secretary of the Federation of Nepali Journalists Achham Branch.
-More than 25 journalists are working here.
-Dhungana lead the achham besd journalst.